almero-digital-marketing/mikser-docs/layouts.md

 As you can see you have an access to all of the meta data inside the query.
 In this example you will load all documents that has `Feature 1` or `Feature 1` which are defined in the layout's meta data.
 You can use any JavaScript expression in the queries.
 Queries use [MongoDB query syntax](https://docs.mongodb.org/v3.0/reference/operator/query/).

 #### Live queries
 When you mark query as live Mikser will regenerate all the documents using the layout which has the live query once the data returned by the query change.
-In our example when you add, remove or change item in the shop.
+In our example when you add, remove or change an item document.
 ```html
 ---
 layout: /html5.ect